Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 04.20.46 UTC
+- WIB: Senin, 15 September 2025 05.24.01 UTC
-- WITA: Senin, 15 September 2025 05.20.46 UTC
+- WITA: Senin, 15 September 2025 06.24.01 UTC
-- WIT: Senin, 15 September 2025 06.20.46 UTC
+- WIT: Senin, 15 September 2025 07.24.01 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: inspirational
+Kategori: nature